cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-06-20_00-00-00_SP_metadata_register-en.md

 To register a stake pool metadata you need to:

-1. Create a JSON file for your stake pool metadata and store it in your node, for ejample:
+1. Create a JSON file for your stake pool metadata and store it in your node, for example:

  `testPool.json`